 Laparoscopic Sleeve Gastrectomy

-Sleeve gastrectomy, also known as gastric sleeve surgery, is the newest weight loss surgery procedure.
-It involves laparoscopically or minimally invasively removing approximately 75-85 percent of the stomach.
+Sleeve gastrectomy, also known as gastric sleeve surgery, involves laparoscopically or minimally invasively removing approximately 75-85 percent of the stomach.
 The remaining stomach takes the shape of a tube or “sleeve” and is about the size of a banana.
 This procedure limits the amount of food you can eat and helps you feel full sooner.
 It allows for normal digestion and absorption.
 Food consumed passes through the digestive tract in the usual order, allowing it to be fully absorbed in the body.

 While the stomach is drastically reduced in size, its function is preserved.
 Surgery takes about two hours and patients typically stay in the hospital for two days.
 Most patients are able to return to work after two weeks.